-You can try the following to manage severe lower back pain during your period:
+How to manage severe lower back pain during your period

-You can also try some of these methods to ease abdominal cramps, which commonly affect lower back pain:
+Some of these methods may also ease abdominal cramps, which commonly affect lower back pain:

-- Heat — Applying a hot water bottle or heating pad on your lower back may help reduce back pain during your period.
+- Heat — Applying a warm water bottle or heating pad on the lower back may help reduce back pain during your period.

 - Warm shower or bath — Taking a warm shower or bath may help you relax and relieve back pain during your period.

-- Massage — Gently massaging your abdomen and lower back may also relieve back pain.
+- Massage — Gently massaging the abdomen and lower back may also relieve back pain.

 - Exercise — Regular physical activity may help with the pain during your period.
-Although you may be tempted to avoid exercising during your period, physical activity can help reduce lower back pain.
+Although it’s easy to be tempted to avoid exercising during your period, physical activity can help reduce lower back pain.
 Try gentle exercises such as walking, cycling, and swimming.
-You can talk to your doctor to determine what physical activity is best for you.
+You can talk to a health care provider to determine what physical activity is best for you.